colinkeenan/silentcast/README.md

 After clicking OK, you'll be back at the Prepare Images dialogue so that you can delete uneeded images or make other changes that will allow *convert* to complete anim.gif.

 ##List of Tips

+In a future release, after I've used Silentcast for a while, I'll have a list of tips here.
+I'm thinking of command line stuff to for example insert an animated gif of you drawing on one of the images in the animated gif you're working on so that you can circle or highlight something in the animation.
+However, I haven't tried it yet and want to release this version 1.0 now.